 On October 18, 1967, District Judge Gerald McAuliffe found that in the fatal shooting of Louis Pinedo, John E. Cain had acted in self defense.
 (Rocky Mountain News, October 19, 1967, p.
 22)

 As Cain was leaving the courtroom, Louis Pinedo's older brother Henry spit in his face.
 Bailiff Ed Walsh recalled that Cain "drew back his arm as though to hit Pinedo," but inadvertently struck Walsh.

-Pinedo was swiftly arrested on charges of contempt of court.
+Pinedo was swiftly arrested on a contempt of court charge.
 He was heard gasping, "He's my brother!"

 Patrolman Vander Velde replied, "He was your brother."

 Pinedo then yelled, "You're proud of what you done, aren't you?"

 Henry Pinedo was released from jail the following day as Judge McAuliffe could not find Pinedo in contempt of court since the court had been recessed and the incident had occurred in a hallway.